wxg4net/awesome-revelation/README.md

  4. Reload rc.lua and try the keybinding __Modkey + e__

- It should bring all clients to the current tag and set the layout to fair.
-You can focus clients with __cursor__ or __hjkl__ keys then press __Enter__ or press the mouse right button to select or __Escape__ to abort.
+ It should bring all clients to the current tags on all screens and set the layout to fair.

- This is a modification of the original awesome library that implemented expose like behavior.
+ You  can focus clients with __cursor__ then press the left button to select, or select by pressing the keys shown in the hint boxs.
+Press the mouse right button to zoom the client or __Escape__ to abort.

 ### Configuration
  Revelation's configuration is done through direct access to the module's